ReaIIyBigShrimp/Paneur_App/README.md

 An Elite Group contains multiple related data entities, such as documents and people.

-Documents are downloaded and shown in browser if the browser supports.
+Documents are downloaded and shown in browser supported.

 More to follow...